List of Catholic bishops in the United States: Popes

 Pope Leo XIV, born Robert Francis Prevost, is the first American-born pope.

 Cardinals

 Serving in the United States

-Although the majority (53%) of the United States' Roman Catholic population now live in Western and Southern states, there are no active cardinals west of the Archdiocese of Chicago.
+Although the majority (53%) of the United States' Roman Catholic population now live in Western and Southern states, there are no active cardinals west of the Archdiocese of Chicago and none in the Southern States.

-As of June 2025, four metropolitan archdioceses are led by a cardinal:
+As of April 2026, three metropolitan archdioceses are led by a cardinal: